According to a USA Today article, 40% of Millennials plan to leave their full-time jobs within five years to go independent.

 For the 2021 tax year, the self-employment tax rate is 15.3%.

 Of that, 12.4% is for Social Security, and for the 2021 tax year, it’s charged on the first $142,800 of your earnings.

 The other 2.9% of the self-employment tax goes to Medicare and is charged on all of your earnings.

 Once you hit a certain threshold, you have to pay an additional Medicare rate of 0.9%.
 The threshold varies based on filing status.

 A good way to think about it is that self-employment tax will reduce every dollar a freelancer earns to about 85 cents.

-Then, there are cases where freelancers and creative entrepreneurs are also responsible for items such as sales or use tax.
+Then, some freelancers and creative entrepreneurs are also responsible for additional obligations, such as sales or use tax.

 That’s why one of the biggest tax mistakes freelancers make is not paying estimated taxes.